We are committed to protecting the privacy and security of your personal information.

-If you want to learn more about our specific retention periods for your personal data established in our retention policy you may contact Ben Jackson.
+If you want to learn more about our specific retention periods for your personal data established in our retention policy you may contact us at firstname.lastname@example.org.

 When it is no longer necessary to retain your personal data, we will delete or anonymise it.

-To deliver services to you, it is sometimes necessary for us to share your personal data outside the European Economic Area (EEA) e.g.:
+To deliver services to you, it is sometimes necessary for us to share your personal data outside of the UK e.g.:

-Generally, these non-EEA countries do not have the same data protection laws as the United Kingdom and the EEA.
-We will, however, ensure the transfer complies with data protection law and all personal data will be secure.
-We only transfer personal information to these countries when it is necessary for the services we provide you, or it is necessary for the establishment, exercise or defence of legal claims or subject to safeguards that assure the protection of your personal information, such as European Commission approved standard contractual clauses or if the recipient is part of the “Privacy Shield” which requires them to provide similar protection to personal data shared between the Europe and the US.
+We will ensure any such transfer complies with data protection law and all personal data will be secure.
+We only transfer personal information to these countries when it is necessary for the services we provide you, or it is necessary for the establishment, exercise or defence of legal claims or subject to safeguards that assure the protection of your personal information.

 If you would like further information please contact our Data Protection Officer (see ‘How to contact us’ below).